pchinjr/gitpractice/readme.md

 Rebase - squash commits and rewrite git history
 Bisect - go through each commit to find bugs

 Work on the latest `develop` and patch that one first, changes should flow up from fixes to features to develop to master.
+Version control is not a solution to team communication.